MuscleMap/MuscleMap/README.md

     The default installation of the MuscleMap dependencies (from Step 6) uses a CPU-only build of PyTorch. **To use a GPU**, you must manually install a GPU-enabled build of PyTorch.
 Proceed with Step 7.1 or Step 7.2 below, depending on your hardware:
     - NVIDIA GPU with a compatible **CUDA** runtime, or
-    - AMD GPU with ROCm support.(Note: ROCm is supported on Linux only and requires a ROCm-compatible AMD GPU.)
+    - AMD GPU with ROCm support (Note: ROCm is supported on Linux only and requires a ROCm-compatible AMD GPU).

     7.1.
 Step 1 — Open a Python console and run: